Accelerated creation of NOON states with ultracold atoms via counterdiabatic driving

 To overcome the time scale problem, we employ here a different approach which is based on adiabatic transitions.
-To this end, we consider the presence of a third mode which is symmetrically coupled to the other two modes and has a tunable single-particle energy.
-Initially preparing all atoms on this third mode and tuning its energy sufficiently slowly across the energy of the other two modes allows one to induce an adiabatic transfer of the system's state to the desired NOON superposition forming on the other two modes.
-While this process also requires a long realization time, which is inversely proportional to the spectral gap of the avoided level crossing, gap engineering techniques based on shortcuts to adiabaticity have been developed \cite{Chen,Campo,Deffner2014,STA,delCampo2019,ieva} that can be exploited here to widen the gap.
-We show that an efficient counterdiabatic driving protocol can be implemented for this purpose.
-This protocol amounts to adaptations of the (interaction and hopping) parameters that characterize the many-body system, which are static if the protocol for the time-dependent tuning of the third mode's energy is pre-optimized according to geodesic control \cite{demiplak,demirplak2,Class, geodesic}.
-It is thus experimentally feasible and allows one to generate the NOON state with high fidelity on time scales that are drastically reduced as compared to collective tunneling.
+To this end, we consider the presence of a third mode which is symmetrically coupled to the other modes and has a tunable single-particle energy.
+Initially preparing all atoms on this third mode and tuning its energy sufficiently slowly across the level of the other two modes allows one to induce an adiabatic transfer of the system's state to the desired NOON superposition forming on the other two modes.
+While this process also requires a long realization time, being inversely proportional to the spectral gap of the avoided level crossing, gap engineering techniques based on shortcuts to adiabaticity were developed \cite{Chen,Campo,Deffner2014,STA,delCampo2019,ieva} that can be exploited to widen the gap.
+We show here that an efficient counterdiabatic driving protocol can be implemented for this purpose.
+This protocol amounts to adaptations of the (interaction and hopping) parameters characterizing the many-body system that are static if the time-dependent tuning of the third mode's energy is pre-optimized according to geodesic control \cite{demiplak,demirplak2,Class, geodesic}.
+It is experimentally feasible and allows one to generate the NOON state with high fidelity on time scales that are drastically reduced as compared to collective tunneling.

 \textit{Theoretical framework}.
-Our system is theoretically described by a Bose-Hubbard model, which models $N$ bosonic atoms that are confined in a lattice with $L=3$ wells \cite{BHModel}.
-The atoms experience an interaction $U$ due to the presence of other atoms in the same well and can tunnel at a rate $J$ between different wells.
-For $L=3$, the Hamiltonian describing the system can be written as:
+Our system consist of $N$ bosonic atoms that are confined in a lattice with 3 wells.
+It is modeled by the Bose-Hubbard Hamiltonian \cite{BHModel}

-where $\hat{a}_{i}^{\dagger}$ and $\hat{a}_{i}$ are the creation and annihilation operators for a bosonic particle at site $i$, respectively, and where we added a controlable time-dependent on-site energy $\varepsilon(t)$ for the central well.
+(with $\hat{a}_{i}^{\dagger}$ and $\hat{a}_{i}$ the creation and annihilation operators for a bosonic particle at site $i$, respectively), which is parametrized in terms of the onsite interaction strength $U$, the hopping rate $J$ between adjacent sites, and a controllable time-dependent onsite energy $\varepsilon(t)$ for the central well.
+Initially, this central well is populated with $N$ bosons and has positive energy, $\varepsilon(0) > 0$, i.e. we start with the state $\vert 0,N,0\rangle$ that represents the upper edge of the system's many-body spectrum (see \cite{supmat} for more detailed discussions how to prepare this state in practice).